yuhsuanyeh/Classify-rain-level-by-sigmoid/README.md

 # Classify-rain-level-by-sigmoid
-Use sigmoid to classify rain-level
+Use sigmoid to classify rain-level.
+Output is a probability between 0~1 : 0 is norain image ; 1 is rain image.